betaglot/plantabeta/docs/dev/DX.md

 ### Differentiate(Beta, Plantbeta)
 Plantbeta is a language

-BetaScript a beta script.
+BetaCode a beta script.
 Plantbeta creates the properties of HandMove, like how many fingers you have.
 Beta can't change the number of fingers.
 A Hand is part of Plantbeta, a hand is controlled with Beta

 - Beta is only during runtime